paulacduffy/irisdatasetproject/README.md

 ![Histogram](https://github.com/paulacduffy/irisdatasetproject/blob/master/Iris%20Dataset%20Boxplot%20grouped%20by%20class.png)
 From the boxplots we can see the following:
-1. The Iris Virginica has the longest sepal & longest petal
+1. The *Iris virginica* has the longest sepal & longest petal
-2. The Iris Virginica also has the widest petal
+2. The *Iris virginica* also has the widest petal
-3. The Iris Setosa has the widest sepal
+3. The *Iris setosa* has the widest sepal
-4. The Iris Versicolor is in the middle in every measurement, i.e. it has neither the longest nor the shortest of any measurement
+4. The *Iris versicolor* is in the middle in every measurement, i.e. it has neither the longest nor the shortest of any measurement
 5. Petal length is the measurement that varies the most between the three classes
 6. Sepal width is the measurement that varies the least between the three classes